-Healthy apple chutney is a delicious way to preserve the bounty of autumn’s apple harvest.
-It is warm and rich with spices, and the sweetness of apples and dates is balanced by the addition of tangy and probiotic cider vinegar.
+Homemade apple chutney is a delicious way to preserve the bounty of an autumn apple harvest.
+This recipe is warm and richly spiced.
+The sweetness of apples and dates is balanced by the addition of apple cider vinegar.

 How To Serve Chutney

-It is a versatile and rich condiment that adds flavour to all sorts of dishes:
+Apple chutney is a versatile condiment that adds flavor to all sorts of dishes:

 - Chutney is delicious with an Indian meal.
 Serve it with samosas, pakoras or poppadoms.

-- Freeze chutney in 1 cup mason jars, ready to serve for a quick addition to a cheese platter or charcuterie board.
+- It’s a simple addition to a cheese platter or charcuterie board.

-This healthy apple chutney is finished with cultured kombucha or cider vinegar for a probiotic twist on a traditional recipe.
+This simple apple chutney is finished with cultured cider vinegar or kombucha for a fermented twist on a traditional recipe.
 Don’t let the long list of spices scare you.
 Feel free to omit any that you don’t happen to have in your kitchen.
 It will still taste delicious!

 - Prep Time: 15 minutes